ornlneutronimaging/bm3dornl/docs/FAQ.md

 3. **Are there any tutorials available for learning bm3dornl?**

    - Check the repository for example notebooks or additional tutorial links.

+4. **Where can I report bugs or request features?**

+   - You can report bugs or request features by opening an issue in the GitHub repository.

+5. **Is there a community or forum for bm3dornl users?**

+   - Currently, the primary community interaction happens through the GitHub issues and pull requests.
+Consider checking the repository for any updates on community forums or mailing lists.